Table of Contents

 For example, if you are a 5th-level ranger, you have four 1st-level and two 2nd-level spell slots.
 With a Wisdom of 14, your list of prepared spells can include four spells of 1st or 2nd level, in any combination.
 If you prepare the 1st-level spell animal friendship, you can cast it using a 1st-level or a 2nd-level slot.
 Casting the spell doesn't remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a long rest.
-Preparing a new list of ranger spells requires time spent in meditation: at least 1 minute per spell level for each spell on your list.
+Preparing a new list of ranger spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

 Spellcasting Ability